AashishNandakumar/Supply-Chain-Management/README.md

 1. Clone this repository: `git clone https://github.com/chainlink.git`
 2. Install dependencies: `npm install`
-3. Configure your environment variables, including FLOW blockchain credentials and NextJS configurations.
+3. Configure your environment variables, including Ethereum blockchain credentials and NextJS configurations.
 4. Run the application: `npm run dev`
 5. Visit `http://localhost:3000` in your browser to access the ChainLink platform.

 ## Contribute

 We welcome contributions from the open-source community to enhance the capabilities of ChainLink.
-To contribute, please follow our [contribution guidelines](CONTRIBUTING.md).
+To contribute, please follow our contribution guidelines.
+Whether it's suggesting new features, fixing bugs, or improving documentation, every contribution is valuable and helps us build a better decentralized supply chain ecosystem.

 ## Contact